 Experience in the post marketing area and related requirements.

 Experience preparing and overseeing regulatory submissions, including INDs/Clinical Trial Applications and Marketing Applications in eCTD format.

 Solid understanding and applied knowledge of regulatory requirements (FDA, ICH) for the development and approval of investigational products.

 Excellent communication (written and verbal) skills; proven ability to deliver effective presentations concerning complex topics.

 Detail-oriented with the ability to detect and correct errors and/or inconsistencies in a variety of documents.

-Ability to build effective relationships within a team/collaborative environment, with a high level of professionalism.
+Proven ability to collaborate across multiple functions and build effective relationships within a team/collaborative environment, with a high level of professionalism.

 Set up alerts to get notified of new vacancies.